clearhaus/gateway-api-docs/source/index.html.md

 Sorted by descending timestamp.

+### Support for multiple signatures removed

+Support for multiple signatures w.r.t. request signing will be removed on 2020-xx-yy.

 ### 3-D Secure version 2 supported

 Starting 2020-07-08 support for 3-D Secure version 2 has been added.
 See [3-D